 ‘Alaskan Bush People’: New Season Creates More Cognitive Dissonance For Viewers?
-(Opinion)
+[Opinion]

 — Alaskan Bush People (@AlaskanBushPPL) December 30, 2016

-The Discovery Channel might fare better with gathering more positive comments on the Alaskan Bush People if they simply changed the venue’s assumed genre, as many believe it is a reality show.
-It is not labeled as such on the Alaskan Bush People homepage in the “About” section.
+The Discovery Channel might fare better with gathering more positive comments on Alaskan Bush People if they simply changed the venue’s assumed genre, as many believe it is a reality show.
+It is not labeled as such on Alaskan Bush People homepage in the “About” section.
 The show actually doesn’t have a label assigned to it at all as far as what kind of category it falls into.

-The Discovery Channel describes the Alaskan Bush People as; “Deep in the Alaskan wilderness lives a newly discovered family who was born and raised wild.”
+“Deep in the Alaskan wilderness lives a newly discovered family who was born and raised wild.”

 They go on to explain how this family built a home in the wild originally, but it was burnt to the ground when it was found to be built on public land.
 The Discovery Channel picks up this family as they go back “even deeper” into the Alaskan Bush to attempt to rebuild that life.
-There is nothing on their home page specifying that the Alaskan Bush People is considered a reality TV show, so maybe it isn’t.
+There is nothing on their homepage specifying that Alaskan Bush People is considered a reality TV show, so maybe it isn’t.

-Earlier descriptions of the Alaskan Bush People refer to the venue as “reality TV,” which is seen in various articles and comments online.
-Slowly the genre seemed to change from reality TV to a “reality-documentary series,” which is how Google describes the “American Television Show.”
-It would appear that the Discovery Channel did not attempt to give the Alaskan Bush People show a label.
-They also don’t appear to make any promises, they just describe Billy and Ami Brown and their brood as attempting to build a life way off the grid.
-Basically that is what the viewers see when they tune in.
+Earlier descriptions of Alaskan Bush People refer to the venue as “reality TV,” which is seen in various articles and comments online.
+Slowly, the genre seemed to change from reality TV to a “reality-documentary series,” which is how Google describes the “American Television Show.”
+It would appear that the Discovery Channel did not attempt to give em>Alaskan Bush People a label.
+They also don’t appear to make any promises — they just describe Billy and Ami Brown and their brood as attempting to build a life way off the grid.
+Basically, that is what the viewers see when they tune in.

 Don't run in front of a bear! #AlaskanBushPeople starts in 6 days pic.twitter.com/oUtwTMt95D